"Organizer of the forces of chaos."

 "I miss my real home," she says, her eyes growing misty.
 "The sun, the rain, green plants growing, ocean waves, wind..."

 More and more often you come home and find her looking at that picture.
-She doesn't talk about it again but you can see that she is thinking of the surface.
+She doesn't mention it again, but you can see that she is thinking of the surface.
 She'll get over it, you think.
 It's just a phase.

 You are still trying to tell yourself that four months later, only now she barely eats, and her gaunt face and sunken eyes remain fixed on the picture for hours each day.